1cbyc/SyntheticQuantEngine/docs/journal.md

 ## 2025-11-11 – Repo automation helpers

-- Added `Makefile` with shortcuts for setup, lint, test, data fetch, and notebooks.
+- I added `Makefile` with shortcuts for setup, lint, test, data fetch, and notebooks.
 - Updated README to surface common commands for local development.